Chapter 19: The Tragedy at Ong Thanh 062025

 Unlike Westmoreland, Hay had proven himself to be a real hero in

-front line combat, with the 10th Mountain Division in Italy.
+front-line combat with the 10th Mountain Division in Italy.
 Hay knew

 from "up close combat" what blood bought victories looked like, but the

-of occupying territory just didn't make sense, even to most of us lowly
+occupying territory just didn't make sense, even to most of us lowly

-strategy.
+by now.
 His doubts were backed up by some of his top analysts at the

 Pentagon.
 James Gavan, who was instrumental in actually winning a war in